CookieKing5/access-simulation-python/README.md

-# access-simulation-python
+# Terminal Access Simulation (Python)

-A Python terminal project simulating access messages with colorful animation.
-Learning project, completely safe
+This project simulates access messages in the terminal with colorful animations using Python.
+It is completely **safe and for learning purposes only**.